How to avoid machine learning pitfalls: a guide for academic researchers: How to compare models fairly

-Whilst this section focuses on comparing models, it's good to be aware that ML is not always about choosing between different models.
+Whilst this section focuses on comparing models, it's good to be aware that ML is not always about choosing between models.
 Often it makes sense to use combinations of models.
-Different ML models explore different trade-offs; by combining them, you can sometimes compensate for the weaknesses of one model by using the strengths of another model, and vice versa.
-Such composite models are known as \textbf{ensembles}, and the process of generating them is known as \textbf{ensemble learning}.
-There are lots of ensemble learning approaches --- see \cite{dong2020survey} for a review.
-However, they can be roughly divided into those that form ensembles out of the same base model type, e.g.\ an ensemble of decision trees, and those that combine different kinds of ML models, e.g.\ a combination of a decision tree, an SVM, and a deep neural network.
-The first category includes many classic approaches, such as bagging and boosting.
-Ensembles can either be formed from existing trained models, or the base models can be trained as part of the process, typically with the aim of creating a diverse selection of models that make mistakes on different parts of the data space.
-A general consideration in ensemble learning is how to combine the different base models; approaches to this vary from very simple methods such as voting, to more complex approaches that use another ML model to aggregate the outputs of the base models.
-This latter approach is often referred to as \textbf{stacking} or \textbf{stacked generalisation}.
+Different ML models explore different trade-offs; by combining them, you can sometimes compensate for the weaknesses of one model by using the strengths of another model, and vice versa. \textbf{Ensembles} are a well-established group of composite models.
+There are lots of ensemble learning approaches --- see \cite{dong2020survey} for a review --- but they can be roughly divided into those that form ensembles out of the same base model type (examples include random forests, bagging and boosting) and those that combine different types of ML model.
+An example of the latter is \textbf{stacked generalisation} (or stacking), where a model is trained to aggregate the outputs of a group of base models.
+However, ensembles are not the only kind of composition.
+Another, increasingly common, form of composition occurs when \textbf{embedding models} (such as autoencoders or foundation models such as BERT) are used to provide input to other models.
+When using stacking or embedding, it's important to ensure that no data leaks (see \nameref{leakage}) occur, i.e.\ that the test data used to measure the performance of the composite model is not used in the training of any of its components.
+This is a common pitfall, especially when the model components are trained on overlapping data.
+To reduce the likelihood of sequential overfitting (see \nameref{validation}), it is also advisable to use a separate test set to evaluate the composite model.